arisnurmahendra/github-final-project/CONTRIBUTING.md

 All contributions will go through a code review process.
 Be open to feedback and be willing to make changes if necessary.
 Code reviews help maintain code quality and consistency.

 Thank you for your contribution!

+Contact Information
+If you have any questions about contributing, please contact the maintainers at project-maintainers@softbmllc.com.
+We appreciate your efforts to improve this project and will respond as soon as possible.